ajarsm/kingkiosk-client2/mqtt_reference.md

   - Closing all media tiles
   - Reinitializing the MediaKit framework
   - Releasing hardware resources
+- **Note**: Background audio is preserved during media reset operations.
+If background audio is playing when reset_media is called, its state is captured before the reset and restored afterward.

 ### Media Reset Status
 When a media reset is performed, the app will publish status information to: